Ryland Brickson Cole Tews vs. Hundreds of Beavers

 It plugs right into Jackie Chan, and what he’s doing in his fight scenes.
 Of course, Jackie Chan’s amazing with his Kung Fu and all his visual comedy or using different things in the room.
 But he’s always very vulnerable.
 Even though Jackie gets a win in a fight scene, he gets hurt, or he falls off a thing.
 It’s the same thing with Buster Keaton, or Chaplin, where it’s like, as soon as they finally get a leg up, something bad happens.

 I think that’s the principle we wanted to apply with Beavers.
 Because it works so well to get you on the side of the protagonists.
 If you have to sit in a theater and look at my mug for almost two hours, you better like this guy!
 He can’t just be an invincible action hero.
 He must have all these vulnerabilities and pretty much be bad at his job for most of the movie.
-That’s what makes it so satisfying in the third act, when he finally overcomes all of this.
-He is the hero, and he becomes the hero by the end, but it is a struggle to get there.
+That’s what makes it so satisfying when he finally overcomes all of this.
+He becomes the hero by the end, but it is a struggle to get there.

 The Rube Goldberg structure also helps with the callbacks and references.
-I bring back Jeremiah Johnson, since it’s one of my favorite films, and how in that Johnson learns to add his own spin into things, even as he gets more animalistic by the end.
+I bring back Jeremiah Johnson since it’s one of my favorite films, and how, in that, Johnson learns to add his spin to things, even as he gets more animalistic by the end.

 Yes, totally.
 We wanted everything to be a callback in Beavers.
 When you’re watching it for the first time, like the first act, especially, everything seems so throwaway.
 So, you might think, oh that was funny.
 But why was that in there?
 But hopefully, as you just keep watching, you’ll realize that everything in the movie connects to something, and it helps him the hero in some remember things from his past.
 I just think it was just very satisfying to tie all these things together.
 And I think it’s satisfying for the audience.

-I’m glad you brought up Jeremiah Johnson, because that was a huge inspiration for the movie, obviously.
-We even have that well known GIF in the damn movie.
+I’m glad you brought up Jeremiah Johnson because that was a huge inspiration for the movie.
+We even have that well-known GIF in the damn movie.
 We literally replicate it for a scene!

 I swear it turned me into that “Leonardo DiCaprio pointing at the screen” meme when I saw Beavers for the first time.